How to Calculate Growth Rate (and Different Types of Growth Rate)

 After reading this article, you’ll have a deeper understanding of what growth rates are, the many metrics associated with growth rates, and how to calculate it.

-Simply put, growth rates measure how fast your company is growing.
-Yes, it’s a broad definition but it can be interpreted based on which sector of growth you are looking to assess.
-There are a variety of different growth rates—from industry growth rates, company growth rates, to GDP growth rates.
+Growth rates measure the percentage increase of a given metric over a given period of time.
+There are a variety of different growth rates—from industry growth rates, company growth rates, to the economic growth of countries like the United States, often measured by Gross Domestic Product (GDP) growth rates.
 This variety is important because different companies define growth differently.

 Company growth rates can look at things like revenue, users, accounts, or levels of usage such as daily active users (DAU) and monthly active users (MAU).
 For example, a consumer company like Instagram likely measures growth through DAU.
 On the other hand, an enterprise SaaS company is more concerned with account and revenue growth.